jupyter-on-openshift/lab-jupyter-notebooks-01/raneto/content/notebooks-01/03-accessing-a-workspace.md

 ![Password Entry](jupyternotebooklogin.png)

-Having logged in, you will then be presented with the Jupyter Notebook file browser, and can't start using the workspace.
+Having logged in, you will then be presented with the Jupyter Notebook file browser, and can start using the workspace.

 ![File Browser](jupyternotebookbrowser.png)